morningstar0521/Nakhrali-Luxury/README.md

 ## What it is

 A full-stack e-commerce platform — storefront, custom hamper builder, admin dashboard, payments, and analytics — built end-to-end for [Nakhrali](https://nakhraliluxury.com).
-Most e-commerce projects on GitHub are tutorials or starter kits.
-This one is processing real orders, taking real payments, and is operated day-to-day by a non-technical client.
+Unlike a demo storefront, this system supports real orders, payments, admin operations, and ongoing client use — operated day-to-day by a non-technical client.

 |  |  |
 | :--- | :--- |